Andy Allen (politician)

 Andrew Allen MBE MLA (born 2 November 1988) is an Ulster Unionist Party (UUP) politician in Northern Ireland and a former soldier in the British Army.
 He served in the War in Afghanistan in 2008.
 He is one of the more liberal members of the party, consistently voting in favour of same-sex marriage and abortion.

 Allen is the UUP spokesperson for Communities, and has been a Member of the Northern Ireland Assembly (MLA) for Belfast East since 2015.
+Allen resigned as Ulster Unionist Chief Whip in July 2025, after being appointed to the role in October 2024.